 Giving Compass’ Take:

-• Social isolation is a growing health risk, especially for the baby boomer population who are getting older and have medical conditions that require care and attention that they are not receiving.
+• Social isolation is a growing health risk, especially for the baby boomer population who is getting older and have medical conditions that require care and attention that they are not receiving.

 • How can more healthcare organizations find cheaper and accessible ways for our aging population to receive care?